 Completing the assigned CbSL hours each quarter is a requirement of the program.
 CbSL is aligned with the Vincentian Mission of DePaul University and the commitment to service.
 As future master's prepared nurse leaders, CbSL is essential to understanding the impact of social determinants of health and our role in addressing them as nurses.
-Failure to meet the full hour requirement and expectations will result in a 5% grade reduction and additional reductions on CbSL related assignments.
-Failure to complete the required participation with CbSL can result in failure of a course, or suspension or dismissal from the program.
+The CbSL hour component is pass/fail and must be fully completed according to course syllabus in order to pass the course as a whole.
+Partially completed hours or unsigned logs are not accepted.
+Course assignments related to CbSL (such as reflections, discussion posts, papers/presentations, etc.) will be assigned a grade according to the course syllabus.
+Failure to complete the required participation with CbSL will result in failure of the course, or further action which could include suspension or dismissal from the program.
 Any concerns or barriers regarding the site or a student's ability to attend CbSL hours should be communicated to the instructor, the CbSL Director, and the Associate Director of the MENP Program as soon as an issue is identified.